 A project is considered as an ongoing project if the following conditions are satisfied:

-E.g 1.
-This condition is not applicable for redevelopment of slum rehabilitation projects as the beneficiaries, in this case, are not required to pay any monetary consideration for flats allotted to them.
+Example 1: This condition is not applicable for redevelopment of slum rehabilitation projects as the beneficiaries, in this case, are not required to pay any monetary consideration for flats allotted to them.

-Note: A project where bookings have not started but the construction has started before 31st March 2019, the same will not be considered as ‘ongoing project’.
+Note: A project where bookings have not started but the construction has started before 31st March 2019, the same will not be considered as an ‘ongoing project’.
 It will be treated as a new project and the new tax rates will apply.

 If the earthwork for site preparation of the project has been completed and excavation for the foundation has started on or before 31st March 2019, a construction project shall be considered to have been started on or before 31st March 2019.

 Yes, in case of an ongoing project, a promoter or builder can exercise a one time option to pay tax at old rates.
 This should be communicated to the Jurisdictional Commissioner by 20th May 2019 in the prescribed form.
 If not communicated, it is deemed that they have opted for making tax payments at new rates.
 Also, modification of options is not allowed once submitted.

 |Description||Rate (after deduction of the value of land)|